How To Get a Medical Marijuana Card in Washington DC

 To qualify for a medical marijuana identification card as a patient in the District of Columbia, an individual must meet these conditions:

-• The applicant must reside in the district at the time of filing applications and all through the period of undergoing treatment with medical cannabis.
+• The applicant must reside in the District at the time of filing applications and all through the period of undergoing treatment with medical cannabis

-• The individual must possess one or more of the approved debilitating medical conditions or undergoing certain approved treatments.
+• The individual must possess one or more of the approved debilitating medical conditions or undergoing certain approved treatments

 Can a Minor Obtain a Medical Marijuana Card in the District of Columbia?

-By law, only applicants certified by evaluating physicians to have one or more of the approved conditions can participate in the district's medical marijuana program as patients.
+By law, only applicants certified by evaluating physicians to have one or more of the approved conditions can participate in the District's medical marijuana program as patients.
 The approved medical disorders include:

 1. Human immunodeficiency virus (HIV) and Acquired immune deficiency syndrome (AIDS)